Private-sector partner may land NASA prospector on the Moon

 In the 1960s, NASA had a couple of ways to get to the surface of the Moon.
 They came together in this famous November 1969 photo of Apollo 12 Commander Pete Conrad examining the Surveyor 3 robotic lander, with the lunar module Intrepid that brought him to the Moon parked on the horizon.
 Those days are long gone now, but the U.S. space agency still wants to go to the Moon—for science and for exploration experiments.
 The last human lunar lander project ended with the Constellation ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NASA Wants Info On Commercial Lunar Landers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NASA Wants Info On Commercial Lunar Landers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.